agnaistic/agnai/README.md

 - High quality codebase
 - AI Services: Transparently use a variety of AI models and services to converse with
-  - Initial AI services: Kobold, Kobold Horde, and Novel
+  - Initial AI services: Kobold, AI Horde, and Novel
 - Supporting additional AI services should be low friction
 - Lightweight to self-host
 - Avoiding native dependencies and Docker to be easy for non-technical people to install and run